mapbox/mapbox-maps-flutter/.github/PULL_REQUEST_TEMPLATE.md

  - [ ] Add a changelog entry.
  - [ ] Write tests for all new functionality.
 If tests were not written, please explain why.
  - [ ] Add documentation comments for any added or updated public APIs.

+PRs must be submitted under the terms of our Contributor License Agreement [CLA](../CONTRIBUTING.md#contributor-license-agreement).